 ‘I’ve been in GB for 10 years and I love going as I see my friends there and have fun.
 I’ve also been taught loads of useful skills and I probably wouldn’t have a faith if it wasn’t for GB,’ says Kirsty Plowman, 16, of Portsmouth.

-Joining a GB group (known as a company) is a great way for your daughter to make lots of new friends and take part in exciting activities.
+Joining a GB group is a great way for your daughter to make lots of new friends and take part in exciting activities.

-‘One of the GB Values is “Yes!” and this means we come from an affirming and encouraging place,’ says Ruth Gilson, National Director.
+‘One of the GB Values is “Yes!” and this means we come from an affirming and encouraging place,’ says Jules Murdy, Director.
 ‘As we’re a Christian organisation we believe in the life that Jesus came to bring – life to the full.’

-GB companies are run by fully-trained volunteer leaders, who are all DBS-checked (formerly CRB-checked) and each group has designated first aiders.
+GB groups are run by fully-trained volunteer leaders, who are all DBS-checked and each group has designated first aiders.
 All companies meet in safe environments, such as churches and schools, and are covered by insurance.
 GB has a social media policy leaders adhere to.

-There is also an annual membership fee, which gets paid to GB’s Central Office, and covers the cost of administration and programme development.
+There is also an annual membership fee, which gets paid to GB’s Support Centre, and covers the cost of administration and programme development.